ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 ### Advantages of different implementations

 Each client has unique use cases and advantages, so you should choose one based on your own preferences.
-Diversity allows implementations to be focused on different features and user audiencies.
-User can prefer implementation based on different aspects, for example features, support, programming language, licences, etc.
+Diversity allows implementations to be focused on different features and user audiences.
+You may want to choose a client based on features, support, programming language, or licences.

 #### Go-Ethereum

-Go Ethereum or shortly Geth is one of the original implementations of Ethereum protocol.
-Currently, it is the most widespread client with the biggest userbase and variety of tooling for users and developers.
-It is written in Go language, fully open source and licensed under the GNU LGPL v3.
+Go Ethereum or shortly Geth is one of the original implementations of the Ethereum protocol.
+Currently, it is the most widespread client with the biggest user base and variety of tooling for users and developers.
+It is written in Go, fully open source and licensed under the GNU LGPL v3.

 #### OpenEthereum

-OpenEthereum is fast and feature-rich Ethereum client built to provide the core infrastructure essential for speedy and reliable services which require fast synchronisation and maximum uptime.
+OpenEthereum is a fast, feature-rich and advanced CLI-based Ethereum client.
+It's built to provide the essential infrastructure for speedy and reliable services which require fast synchronisation and maximum up-time.
 OpenEthereum’s goal is to be the fastest, lightest, and most secure Ethereum client.
+It provides a clean, modular codebase for:

+- easy customisation.
-It provides clean, modular codebase for easy customisation, modular for light integration into service or product, advanced CLI-based client, minimal memory and storage footprint.
+- light integration into services or products.
+- minimal memory and storage footprint.

 OpenEthereum is developed using the cutting-edge Rust programming language and licensed under the GPLv3.

 #### Nethermind

-Nethermind is Ethereum implementation created with C# .NET tech stack, running on all major platforms including ARM.
-It offers great performance with optimized VM, state access, networking and rich features like Prometheus/Graphana dashboards, seq enterprise logging support, JSON RPC tracing, analytics plugins.
-Nethermind also has [detailed documentation](https://docs.nethermind.io), strong dev support, online community and 24/7 support available for premium users.
+Nethermind is an Ethereum implementation created with the C# .NET tech stack, running on all major platforms including ARM.
+It offers great performance with:
+- an optimized virtual machine
+- state access
+- networking and rich features like Prometheus/Graphana dashboards, seq enterprise logging support, JSON RPC tracing, and analytics plugins.

+Nethermind also has [detailed documentation](https://docs.nethermind.io), strong dev support, an online community and 24/7 support available for premium users.

 #### Besu

 Hyperledger Besu is an enterprise-grade Ethereum client for public and permissioned networks.
 It runs all of the Ethereum mainnet features, from tracing to GraphQL, has extensive monitoring and is supported by ConsenSys, both in open community channels and through commercial SLAs for enterprises.
-It is written in Java and Apache 2.0 licensed.
+It is written in Java and is Apache 2.0 licensed.

 This table summarises the different clients.
 All of them are actively worked on, maintained, and pass [client tests](https://github.com/ethereum/tests).